brandonroberts/angular/aio/content/getting-started/index.md

 <code-example header="src/app/app.module.ts (RouterModule)" path="getting-started/src/app/app.module.1.ts" region="router-module">
 </code-example>

 #### 2. Register RouterModule

 In the `imports` array, add the `RouterModule.forRoot([])` method with an empty array.
-Configured routes will be stored in the array.
+Route definitions will be stored in the array.

-*JAF: Terminology.
-Are these terms synonymous: "configured routes" or "defined routes" or "route configurations"?*

 <code-example header="src/app/app.module.ts (imports)" path="getting-started/src/app/app.module.1.ts" region="router-module-imports">
 </code-example>

 At this point, your application is configured with Angular routing; the router is created and ready to listen.

 #### 3. Add a router outlet